void-linux/void-packages/Manual.md

 - `nopyprovides`: if set, don't create `provides` entries for Python modules in the package.

-- `nopyverifydeps`: if set, don't verify Python module dependencies.
+- `noverifypydeps`: if set, don't verify Python module dependencies.

 Also, a set of useful variables are defined to use in the templates: